Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mvcm2QXlcZM.md

 # [May 3rd, 2022 Livestream](../2022-05-03.md)
 ## Q&A: Are there any Updates to Dedicated Servers coming soon?
 https://www.youtube.com/watch?v=mvcm2QXlcZM
+This question was possibly duplicated with a more recent answer: [May 24th, 2022 Livestream Q&A: Any news for Dedicated Servers?](./yt-SRELaFzE78o.md) [https://www.youtube.com/watch?v=SRELaFzE78o](https://www.youtube.com/watch?v=SRELaFzE78o)

 ### Topics
 * [Features > Multiplayer > Dedicated Servers](../topics/features/multiplayer/dedicated-servers.md)